President of Ireland: Refusal of a Dáil dissolution

 A taoiseach who has "ceased to retain the support of a majority in Dáil Eireann" is required to resign, unless the taoiseach asks the president to dissolve the Dáil.
 The president has the right to refuse such a request, in which case the taoiseach must resign immediately.
 This power has never been invoked.
 However, the necessary circumstances existed in 1944, 1982 and 1994.
 The apparent discrepancy, referred to above, between the Irish and English versions of the Constitution has discouraged presidents from contemplating the use of the power.
 On the three occasions when the necessary circumstances existed, this same discrepancy has led presidents to adopt an ultra-strict policy of non-contact with the opposition.
 The most notable instance of this was in January 1982, when Patrick Hillery instructed an aide, Captain Anthony Barber, to ensure that no telephone calls from the opposition were to be passed on to him.
 Nevertheless, three opposition figures, including Fianna Fáil leader Charles Haughey, demanded to be connected to Hillery, with Haughey threatening to end Barber's career if the calls weren't put through.
 Hillery considered such pressure as gross misconduct.
 As Supreme Commander of the Defence Forces, Hillery recorded the threat in Barber's military personnel file and noted that Barber had been acting on his instructions in refusing the call.
-Even without this consideration, refusing such a request would arguably create a constitutional crisis, as it is considered a fairly strong constitutional convention that the head of state always grants a parliamentary dissolution.
+Even without this consideration, refusing such a request would arguably create a constitutional crisis, as it is considered a fairly strong constitutional convention that the president will always grant an early dissolution to facilitate the electoral process unless an alternative Government can be formed which can be expected to command the confidence of the Dáil for a reasonable length of time.
+(Note: "The presidential power of refusal provided for in 13.2.2° has never formally been used (although the possibility or anticipation of it being used may have been decisive).
+There is some uncertainty as to the scope of the power, and as to the specific circumstances in which it may be used.
+In particular, there is uncertainty as to what specific events or circumstances allow the President to exercise the power of refusal.
+The Constitution states that the power may be used where the Taoiseach has lost 'the support of a majority' in the Dáil, but the question of what political events indicate such a loss of support is unclear.
+There is no definition in the Constitution as to what a loss of majority support means in practice.")